Kitware/visualizer/README.md

   Options:

     -h, --help                      output usage information
     -V, --version                   output the version number
     -p, --port [8080]               Start web server with given port -d, --data [directory]          Data directory to serve -s, --server-only               Do not open the web browser

     --paraview [path]               Provide the ParaView root path to use

+    --load-file [fileToLoad]        File to load using data base path as root --exclude-regex [excludeRegex]  Regular expression for file filtering --group-regex [groupRegex]      Regular expression for grouping files --plugins [pluginList]          List of fully qualified path names to plugin objects to load --proxies [proxyFile]           Path to a file with json text containing filters to load --no-auto-readers               If provided, disables ability to use non-configured readers

+    --viewport [1x2560x1440]        Configure viewport {scale}x{maxWidth}x{maxHeight}
 ```

 ## Development